 Las Positas College offers two Occupational Work Experience Programs.
 The Parallel Plan allows students to concurrently enroll in College courses while working.
 The Alternate Plan permits students to study full-time one semester and work full time the following semester.
-Refer to Catalog page 164 for course descriptions.
+See the Work Experience section in this catalog.